Dodd-Walls Centre

-The Dodd-Walls Centre for Photonic and Quantum Technologies (Te Whai Ao) is a New Zealand research institute, established in 2015, hosted by the University of Otago, and composed of researchers in six New Zealand universities as well as partner institutions in the US, United Kingdom, and Singapore.
+The Dodd-Walls Centre for Photonic and Quantum Technologies (Te Whai Ao) is a New Zealand Centre of Research Excellence, established in 2015, hosted by the University of Otago, and composed of researchers in six New Zealand universities as well as partner institutions in the US, United Kingdom, and Singapore.
 It does fundamental research on the quantum nature of matter, the physics and optics of light, and the manipulation of individual photons.
 New knowledge and applications are commercialised for industries including agritech, medicine, and civil engineering.